 (Introverted Sensing with Extraverted Thinking)

-The ISTJ is extremely dependable on following through with things which he or she has promised.
+4. The ISTJ is extremely dependable on following through with things that he or she has promised.
 For this reason, they sometimes get more and more work piled on them.
 Because the ISTJ has such a strong sense of duty, they may have a difficult time saying “no” when they are given more work than they can reasonably handle.
-For this reason, the ISTJ often works long hours, and may be unwittingly taken advantage of.
+For this reason, the ISTJ often works long hours and may be unwittingly taken advantage of.

-The ISTJ will work for long periods of time and put tremendous amounts of energy into doing any task which they see as important to fulfilling a goal.
-However, they will resist putting energy into things which don’t make sense to them, or for which they can’t see a practical application.
-They prefer to work alone, but work well in teams when the situation demands it.
-They like to be accountable for their actions, and enjoy being in positions of authority.
-The ISTJ has little use for theory or abstract thinking, unless the practical application is clear.
+5. The ISTJ will work for long periods of time and put tremendous amounts of energy into doing any task which they see as important to fulfilling a goal.
+However, they will resist putting energy into things that don’t make sense to them, or for which they can’t see a practical application.
+They prefer to work alone but work well in teams when the situation demands it.
+They like to be accountable for their actions and enjoy being in positions of authority.
+The ISTJ has little use for theory or abstract thinking unless the practical application is clear.

-ISTJs usually have a great sense of space and function, and artistic appreciation.
+11. ISTJs usually have a great sense of space and function and artistic appreciation.
 Their homes are likely to be tastefully furnished and immaculately maintained.
-They are acutely aware of their senses, and want to be in surroundings which fit their need for structure, order, and beauty.
+They are acutely aware of their senses and want to be in surroundings that fit their need for structure, order, and beauty.

 In general, the ISTJ has a tremendous amount of potential.
 Capable, logical, reasonable, and effective individuals with a deeply driven desire to promote security and peaceful living, the ISTJ has what it takes to be highly effective at achieving their chosen goals – whatever they may be.